Ibrahim-Aboubacar/Ibrahim-Aboubacar.github.io/README.md

 -   👋 Hi, I’m @Ibrahim-Aboubacar
-- 👀 I’m interested in Website development (backend and frontend), and also mobile App development.
+-   👀 I’m interested in Web development (backend and frontend), and also mobile App development.
-- 🌱 I’m currently learning PHP, JAVASCRIPT and MySQL.
+-   🌱 My favorite language are PHP & JAVASCRIPT.
+-   🌱 My favorite frameworks are LARAVEL & REACT.JS.
-- 💞️ I’m looking to collaborate on a backend projet.
+-   💞️ I’m looking to collaborate on a backend and/or frontend projet.
 -   📫 How to reach me : Email: ibrahimaboubacarcisse@gmail.com

 <!---
 Ibrahim-Aboubacar/Ibrahim-Aboubacar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.